MartinR20/RayMarcher/README.md

 # Metal RayMarcher

-This repo is a implementation of a simple RayMarcher using Metal.
+This repo is an implementation of a simple RayMarcher using Metal.

 # Build